aras-p/UnityGaussianSplatting/readme.md

 - Press play.

 :warning: Note: this is all _**a toy**_, it is not robust, it does not handle errors gracefully, it does not interact or composite well with the "rest of rendering", it is not fast, etc. etc. I told you so!

+Wishlist that I may or might not do at some point:
+- Look at ways to make the data sets smaller (both on-disk and in-memory),
+- Make sorting faster,
+- Make rendering faster (actual tiled compute shader rasterizer),
+- Integrate better with "the rest" of rendering that might be in the scene.